 A trucker was dropping his loaded tanker, as per instructions.
-After unhooking the trailer, he was slowly and gradually pulling out from underneath this loaded tanker.
+After unhooking the trailer, he slowly and gradually pulled out from underneath his loaded tanker truck.

-The driver, watching in his mirror as he pulled out, window down, was able to see and hear what was happening to the trailer and stopped…… one of the legs on the landing gear had broken and buckled.
+The driver, watching in his mirror as he pulled out, with his window down, was able to see and hear what was happening to the trailer and stopped.
+One of the legs on the landing gear had broken and buckled.

 The driver’s quick action prevented an environmental disaster from the leaking load, damage to both the tanker and the trailer next to it and the costs of expensive cleanup, wrecker’s bills, insurance claims and possible lawsuits from the neighbours.

-Sometimes damage from not unhooking carefully can be as simple as breaking off a forgotten air line and sometimes the extra time and caution can save thousands of dollars in damages.
-Loaded trailer safety.
+Sometimes damage from not unhooking carefully can be as simple as breaking off a forgotten air line, but sometimes the extra time and caution can literally save thousands of dollars in damages.

 Incidents in trucking happen every day, often with expensive consequences.
-There is no substitute, for a trucker that moves slowly and methodically when faced with a risky task.
+There really is no substitute, for a trucker that moves slowly and methodically when faced with a risky task.